There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) distinguish between types of interpreting settings and identify the skill set required in each of them and (2) familiarise themselves with essential interpreting skills and professional development techniques with which they can continue to build their interpreting capacities in the future.
+Students are able to (1) distinguish between types of interpreting settings and identify the skill set required in each of them and (2) demonstrate understanding of essential interpreting skills and professional development techniques.

-- Indicative assessments in this unit are as follows: (1) a written report on interviews conducted with practising interpreters in their specialisation language; (2) simulated interpreting; and (3) an analysis of authentic interpreting situations.
+Indicative assessments in this unit are as follows: (1) a written essay on interviews conducted with practising interpreters; (2) speech shadowing, interpreting practice in their language specialisation; and (3) an analysis of authentic interpreting situations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)